Liu-Hy/WMDD/README.md

 - This codebase currently doesn't support multi-GPU training, except for running the pretraining script separately.
 We will fix this later.
 - Set IPC with `-c`, and GPU index with `-u` (default to 0).
 Keep the `-n` and `-w` flags which are necessary to our method.

-> 📌 **Note**: This repo contains a historical version of WMDD that contains its core functionalities, enough to
-> reproduce results that are very close to our reported results.
-However, the authors are struggling with deadlines.
-> We are testing the code for the current, improved version,
-> and will make it available with better documentation and code quality in around 4 weeks.
-> If you are interested in our work, please star ⭐ this repo to get notified for future updates!

 ## Citation

 If you find our code useful for your research, please cite our paper.